andrewkendallyoung/Capstone/README.md

 - Docker to test the airflow pipeline locally.
 This provided the runtime environment for my local airflow installation, where I could see all the logs generated, etc.
 - AWS S3 to host the raw input data.
 Since the fact data is a large dataset, it seemed best to me to store it on S3 to allow for it to be staged directly to Redshift with minimal delay, Supporting files are also stored here.
 - AWS Redshift to host the star schema data warehouse.
 This is justified by its scalability and ease of use.
 If it was necessary to process a larger amount of data then Redshift can be scaled up by adding more nodes.
-- Excel to help visualise the data and look for data quality issues

 #### Describe and Gather Data